 Other Fines and Penalties

-Coverage for other civil fines and penalties arising out of a cyber peril (e.g., loss of consumer information or data protected by HIPAA, GDPR, etc.), to the extent insurable by law.
+This coverage takes care of other civil fines and penalties arising out of a cyber peril (e.g., loss of consumer information or data protected by HIPAA, GDPR, etc.) to the extent insurable by law.

 Payment Card Industry (PCI) Fines, Expenses and Costs

-Coverage for contractual claims made against you under a merchant service agreement (credit and debit card payments) for fines, expenses, assessments and other costs.
+If contractual claims are made against you under a merchant service agreement (credit and debit card payments) for fines, expenses, assessments and other costs, this coverage applies.
 Note that the insurer will not defend these claims.

 Website Media Content Liability

-Coverage for damages and expenses resulting from claims made against you by third parties for covered acts committed while displaying materials on your website or social media sites.
-Covered acts include defamation and other torts, violation of privacy rights, invasion of right of publicity, plagiarism, copyright or trademark infringement, and improper deep-linking.
+This coverage applies to damages and expenses resulting from claims made against you by third parties for covered acts committed while displaying materials on your website or social media sites.
+Covered acts include defamation and other torts, violation of privacy rights, invasion of the right of publicity, plagiarism, copyright or trademark infringement, and improper deep linking.

 Network Business Interruption Loss

-Coverage to protect you against business interruption losses sustained as a result of a cyber event or security breach data loss.
+This coverage protects you against business interruption losses sustained due to a cyber event or security breach data loss.
 Business interruption losses may include income, dependent business loss (e.g., breach of security systems of a critical contractor/vendor that in turn causes your loss), extra expenses incurred to minimize income loss and consequential reputational damage (loss of future income).

-Coverage for extortion payments and related expenses resulting from threats (e.g., malware, ransomware) made during a policy period.
-This generally covers threats other than those made by the company’s own officers, directors, managers and partners.
+Extortion payments and related expenses resulting from threats (e.g., malware, ransomware) made during a policy period are taken care of with this coverage.
+It generally covers threats other than those made by the company’s officers, directors, managers and partners.